tezlm/discount/README.md

 # discount.ts

-A new in-development matrix library because I can't bring myself to use matrix-js-sdk.
+A new in-development matrix library because I dont like matrix-js-sdk.

 For now, discount is unstable and being developed alongside discard.

-# Discount API

-> Warning: Documentation can and *will* change over time!
+> Warning: Discount is under **heavy** development and things will change!

 ## Example